Bell Stratus MIPS Review

-Outperformance in comfort, adjustability, style, ventilation, and durability.
+High performance in comfort, adjustability, style, ventilation, and durability.
 What more could you want for this list price?
-It's as good asking price and chances are, you'll find it somewhere for a good deal cheaper.
+It's a fine value at its standard list price and chances are, you'll find it somewhere for a good deal cheaper.

 The Stratus MIPS was one of the simplest helmets in the bunch and performed among the best.
 It excelled in comfort, making long, bouncy rides through rough aggregate more bearable.
 The extra Overbrow Ventilation™ improved some of those rides on the hotter days and the Sweat Guide padding made a noticeable difference that there wasn't sweat pouring down the glasses, eyes, and face on those days.
 It was well-padding and pleasing to have on the head, improved by the Float Fit™ retention system with its convenient two-way tension adjustment dial.
 There are certainly superior road bike helmets out there, but for a traditional model, this is a solid option.